vivid-planet/comet/.changeset/long-trainers-join.md

 "@comet/admin": minor
 ---

+Add a `forceVerticalContainerSize` prop to `FieldContainer`

-Use the `forceVerticalContainerSize` prop on `FieldContainer` to define below which container size the `vertical` styling is applied when using the `horizontal` variant
+Use it to define below which container size the `vertical` styling is applied when using the `horizontal` variant.